ABCD-ReproNim/exercises/week_7/week_7_year_2_quiz.md

 Here is a function you can use to calculate the effect sizes (step 3):
 ```
-### function to calculate effect size for a given sample size
+# Function to calculate effect size for a given sample size
 def eff_size_cal(df, niter, n_size):
     raw_eff = []
     cohen = []